shuja-git/python-web-app/README.md

 You might create your own images or you might only use those created by others and published in a registry.
 To build your own image, you create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.
 Each instruction in a Dockerfile creates a layer in the image.
 When you change the Dockerfile and rebuild the image, only those layers which have changed are rebuilt.
 This is part of what makes images so lightweight, small, and fast, when compared to other virtualization technologies.

+One liner: A Docker image is a snapshot or blueprint of the libraries and dependencies required inside a container for an application to run

 ## INSTALL DOCKER